dbcli/pgcli/README.rst

 -------

 A special thanks to `Jonathan Slenders <https://twitter.com/jonathan_s>`_ for creating `Python Prompt Toolkit <http://github.com/jonathanslenders/python-prompt-toolkit>`_, which is quite literally the backbone library, that made this app possible.
 Jonathan has also provided valuable feedback and support during the development of this app.

-This app includes the awesome `tabulate <https://pypi.python.org/pypi/tabulate>`_ library for pretty printing the output of tables.
-The reason for vendoring this library rather than listing it as a dependency in setup.py, is because I had to make a change to the table format which is merged back into the original repo, but not yet released in PyPI.

 `Click <http://click.pocoo.org/>`_ is used for command line option parsing and printing error messages.